 What should I do first following a car accident?

-Your first priority immediately after a car accident is to ensure that you and any passengers are safe.
+Your priority immediately after a car accident is to ensure that you and any passengers are safe.
 Move your vehicle out of traffic or off the road if you can do so.
 Most importantly, you should seek medical care.
 Medical care can ensure that you receive treatment for your injuries.
 Keep in mind that your adrenaline levels will be at an all-time high, which can mask injuries.
 Even if you are not injured, you may have underlying injuries that could have a detrimental impact on your health

 What is pure comparative negligence?